HL7/davinci-deqm/input/pagecontent/OperationDefinition-bulk-submit-data-intro.md

 > NOTE: Generalized bulk data operations in FHIR are in the process of being updated based on implementer feedback and as part of industry initiatives.
 As of the time of this publication, those specification updates are still in progress.
 Implementers should be aware that the $bulk-submit-data operation proposed by this specification will be updated (up to and included simply removed in favor of referencing updated operations) when newer versions of the bulkdata import and export specifications are published.
 {:.stu-note}

-The request body for this operation is a [FHIR Parameters Resource](https://www.hl7.org/fhir/parameters.html). §deqm-40: The body **SHALL** include a FHIR MeasureReport Resource of type `data-collection` that references a measure by canonical URL. § §deqm-41: Additionally, the FHIR Parameters resource **SHALL** include the URL of a Data Provider, as defined in the [Bulk Data Import Ping and Pull Approach](https://github.com/smart-on-fhir/bulk-import/blob/master/import-pnp.md#bulk-data-import-kick-off-request-ping-from-data-provider-to-data-consumer). § §deqm-42: The Data Provider **SHALL** support `$export`. § It is assumed that the data-of-interest for the measure referenced in the MeasureReport lives on the Data Provider server.
+The request body for this operation is a [FHIR Parameters Resource](https://www.hl7.org/fhir/parameters.html). §deqm-40: The body **SHALL** include a FHIR MeasureReport Resource of type `data-collection` that references a measure by canonical URL. § §deqm-41: Additionally, the FHIR Parameters resource **SHALL** include the URL of the [Producer](glossary.html#producer), which plays the role referred to as the Data Provider in the [Bulk Data Import Ping and Pull Approach](https://github.com/smart-on-fhir/bulk-import/blob/master/import-pnp.md#bulk-data-import-kick-off-request-ping-from-data-provider-to-data-consumer). § §deqm-42: The Producer **SHALL** support `$export`. § It is assumed that the data-of-interest for the measure referenced in the MeasureReport lives on the Producer's server.

 ### Request Flow

-§deqm-43: The Data Consumer server **SHALL** support invocation of the bulk submit-data operation using the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/async.html) via a POST request containing the FHIR Parameters Resource described above. § To avoid overloading the [standard $submit-data operation](http://hl7.org/fhir/R4/operation-measure-submit-data.html), the bulk submit-data operation will send a POST request to the `$bulk-submit-data` endpoint.
+§deqm-43: The [Consumer](glossary.html#consumer) server **SHALL** support invocation of the bulk submit-data operation using the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/async.html) via a POST request containing the FHIR Parameters Resource described above. § To avoid overloading the [standard $submit-data operation](http://hl7.org/fhir/R4/operation-measure-submit-data.html), the bulk submit-data operation will send a POST request to the `$bulk-submit-data` endpoint.

 When kicking off the request, if the `“prefer”: “respond-async”` header is provided, the bulk submit-data operation will calculate the data requirements for the measure-of-interest.
-The Data Consumer will kick off an `$export` request to the Data Provider.
-Then, the data exported from the Data Provider is uploaded to the system.
+The Consumer will kick off an `$export` request to the Producer.
+Then, the data exported from the Producer is uploaded to the system.

 Required header(s):